 Just one swipe of eyeshadow on your lids can instantly make your eyes appear brighter and more awake.
 Though there's no right or wrong shade to choose, there are a few that complement different eye colors.
 And if anyone knows a thing or two about color theory and how to make your peepers pop, it’s a makeup artist.
-The best in the biz weighed in on how to find the perfect eyeshadow palette for your eye color.
+The best in the biz weighed in on how to find the best eyeshadow palettes for your eye color.

 Whether you have blue, brown, hazel, or green eyes, the theory behind colors that enhance your eyes is the same.
 "Every eye color has contrasting and complimentary shades, the complimentary colors enhance the eye color, but the contrasting shades make it pop by placing color that make it stand out next to it," Beau Nelson, celebrity makeup artist who works with Nina Dobrev and Anne Hathaway, tells TZR.